 Your Capital Project, Your Way

-At H+M Industrial EPC, we have more than 30 years of experience providing leading capital project management services to the energy, chemical, and terminal and logistics industries.
+At H+M Industrial EPC, we have more than 35 years of experience providing leading capital project management services to the energy, chemical, terminal, and logistics industries.
 Whether your project requires a design-build approach or a design-bid-build approach, we will work closely with you to drive your project to success—on budget and on time.